-Contract performance measurement data should be derived from the same internal management control systems used by the contractor to manage the contract effort and determined by DOE to satisfy the Criteria.
+Contract performance measurement data should be obtained from the same internal management control systems used by the contractor to manage the contract effort and determined by DOE to satisfy the CSCSC.
 Such systems will provide a common source of information required by both contractor and DOE management.
-DOE's contract reporting requirements are specified separately from the Criteria in each solicitation and in the contract.
-The Cost Performance Report, designed specifically to depict the output of the contractor's management control systems, and a group of related reports satisfy these reporting requirements.
-The report forms and instructions for their selection and placement on contract by DOE and their accomplishment by the contractor are contained in DOE/CR0001/2, DOE Uniform Contractor Reporting System (UCRS) Guidelines, Volume 1; additional details on the reports and their analysis are in DOE/CR-0017 , CSCSC Contractor Reporting/Data Analysis Guide.
+DOE's contract reporting requirements are specified separately from the CSCSC in each solicitation and contract.
+The cost performance report, which presents the output of the contractor's management control systems, and a group of related reports, satisfy these reporting requirements.
+The report forms and instructions for their selection and placement on contract by DOE and their accomplishment by the contractor are contained in DOE Order 1332.1A, Uniform Reporting System (URS).
+Additional details on the reports and their analysis are in the CSCSC Contractor Reporting/Data Analysis Guide and the URS Use of Data Guide.